 The Board is responsible for approving the annual plan and budget.
-The annual plan for 2021 and the budget for 2021 were discussed and approved by the Board on 25th February 2021.
-In preparation for the cessation of the NMI Board in July 2021, a Board Transition Working Group was established in January 2021 to discuss the handover process for the new Board.
-An external Board evaluation was scheduled in two parts during 2021.
-During the last week of June, retiring Board members were invited to provide feedback on their time as Board members.
-An external evaluation of the new Board began in December 2021 and was completed in January 2022.
+The annual plan for 2022 and the budget for 2022 were discussed and approved by the Board on 10th February 2022 An external evaluation of the Board began in December 2021 and was completed in January 2022.